yashwanthrajadurai/19CS302_Module_2/Ex no_10.md

 ## Program:
 ```
 /*
-Program to write a C program to find the factorial of a given number using a function with arguments and return type.
+Program to find the factorial of a given number using a function with arguments and return type.
 Developed by:
 RegisterNumber:
 */